If you feel like SharePoint permissions in the modern Microsoft 365 experience aren’t as straightforward as they should be, you’re not alone.

 Sharing the SharePoint team site

 There are scenarios where you want to collaborate with colleagues within the SharePoint team site but not necessarily in other connected Groups services.
-For example, you might only want to collaborate within a set of documents in a document library, without having to make each collaborator a member of the Office 365 group.
+For example, you might only want to collaborate within a set of documents in a document library, without having to make each collaborator a member of the Microsoft 365 group.
 That’s definitely possible.
-Again, this is where the usability of showing the Office 365 group and SharePoint members falls short.
+Again, this is where the usability of showing the Microsoft 365 group and SharePoint members falls short.
 I’ve seen many people go straight to Add members:

 Adoption-wise, the main challenge with SharePoint permissions stems from the default Edit permissions for members.
 You’ll need to educate your users on the new functionalities available to them (e.g. creating lists and libraries) and ensure they understand the connection between Office 365 Groups and SharePoint team site permissions.
 It isn’t the easiest concept to explain, but in the end, the end-user benefits should outweigh any initial struggles.